Rampriya92/Mexa-2nd-Hackathon-2025/README.md

 # Mexa-Hackathon
 # Multi-Agent LLM for Cognitive Distortion and Mood Screening
+‘Insight box’ is an AI system proposed for the 2025 mexa 2nd hackathon, it evaluates if a  Multi-Agent LLM identifies cognitive distortions and mood fluctuations in a simulated month-long individual journal.
+It recieved "Honarable mention".
+(Coming soon! : Follow this page for a complete implementation for this system)

+Author: Ram Priyadharshini Ramachandran

 ## Environment Setup
 This project runs on **Google Colab**.
 Ensure you have access to Colab for running the notebooks.